tarantool/doc/doc/platform/security/audit_log.rst

 Audit module
 ============

+..  admonition:: Enterprise Edition
+    :class: fact

+    The audit module is available in the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

 **Example on GitHub**: `audit_log <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/audit_log>`_

-The audit module available in Tarantool Enterprise Edition allows you to record various events occurred in Tarantool.
+The audit module allows you to record various events occurred in Tarantool.
 Each :ref:`event <audit-log-events-types>` is an action related to authorization and authentication, data manipulation, administrator activity, or system events.